Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Heart disease, also known as cardiovascular disease, refers to a number of conditions that affect the heart.
-This includes heart defects that you’re born with, diseases of the blood vessels or arteries, and heart rhythm problems, among others.
+Heart disease, also known as cardiovascular disease (CAD), is a number of conditions that affect the heart.
+It includes heart defects a child may have at birth, damage to blood vessels and arteries and heart rhythm problems.

-People with heart disease are at risk of both heart attacks and sudden cardiac arrest.
+Heart disease boosts a person’s risk for heart attacks and sudden cardiac arrest.
 Heart attacks occur when blood flow to the heart is blocked.
-During sudden cardiac arrest, the heart stops beating abruptly and blood ceases to flow to the brain and other organs.
+During sudden cardiac arrest, the heart stops beating abruptly.
+When the heart stops, blood no longer flows to the brain and other organs.

-Sudden cardiac arrest may occur after a heart attack, and most people who experience sudden cardiac arrest die within a few minutes without resuscitation from CPR or a defibrillator.
+Sudden cardiac arrest can happen after a heart attack.
+Most people who experience sudden cardiac arrest die within a few minutes without immediate emergency help to restart their heart.
 The majority of sudden cardiac deaths occur in men.

-Could It Happen to Me?
-The cold truth is that some risk factors of heart disease, such as family history, are unchangeable.
-But there are many risk factors that can be modified – at any age.
+The hard truth is that some risk factors for heart disease, such as family history, are unchangeable.
+Still, there are many risk factors that can be modified – at any age.

-About half of Americans have one of the three main – and preventable – risk factors of heart disease:
+Nearly half of all Americans have at least one of the three main – and preventable – risk factors for heart disease:

 Other risk factors include:

-What’s more, a poor diet and lack of exercise can cause plaque to form in arteries as early as adolescence.
-This paves the way for a possible heart attack in a few decades.
-And while most people who die from heart disease are 65 or older, nearly 20% are younger.
+A poor diet and lack of exercise can cause plaque to form in arteries.
+Plaque buildup can begin as early as adolescence.
+This paves the way for a possible heart attack.
+Most people who die from heart disease are 65 or older, but nearly 20 percent are younger.

-The statistics are startling for both genders.
-In this country, of the hundreds of thousands of men and women who have a heart attack, about half of them die.
+Death statistics are startling for both genders.
+In this country, nearly half of the hundreds of thousands of men and women who have a heart attack die.
 The risk for heart attack in men increases after age 45.
-Women’s risk for heart attack rises after age 55, and for women under age 50, heart attacks are twice as likely to be fatal than for men.
+For women under age 50, heart attacks are twice as likely to be fatal than for men.

-Talk to your doctor if you have any of the risk factors for heart disease about setting goals and managing your condition.
+Talk with your doctor if you have any of the risk factors for heart disease.
+Together, set goals to help manage your condition.